The 6 Best Online Master’s in Film Programs

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-Best Online Master’s in Film Programs
+The Best Online Master’s in Film Degree Programs

 In the online master’s in motion media design at SCAD, students learn creative and technical skills necessary to work as art directors, 3D animators, and graphics coordinators.
 Known for attracting the attention of big–name recruiters like Apple, MTV, and Sony Pictures Entertainment, SCAD helps students gain the hands–on experience and professional connections necessary to land the industry job of their dreams.
 Students can earn their degree through the school’s eLearning program or on its campus in Savannah.

 Students take a minimum of 45 hours of courses, although some incoming students may require an additional selection of courses, bringing their total to 50–70 hours.
 Coursework explores motion media cinematography and editing, studio business practice, and contemporary art.
 All graduate students also complete a final project.